Aspen721/FileWritingTest/README.md

-# EscherAssignment
+# Escher Project
+Please open this in Visual Studio 2022!
+This project relies on .NET 6.0

 This project is intended to be a showcase of various things I can do with C# .NET.
 It takes various bits of data from the user and saves the information into a CSV file `people.txt` delimited by `|` characters.
 It will also read from this file to ensure that the details of each person entered are matched with a unique ID.
 Spouse information can also be entered if the person indicates that they are married.
 This information is written to `spouse.txt`.
 Both of these files are saved in the 'Records' folder in the directory where the exe is run.

 In order to accomplish this, information is gathered incrementally through the CLI.
 This information is written to the fields of a `PersonDetails` object and a `SpouseDetails` object if necessary, then this object is written to a file through the use of CSVHelper.
 That library can be found here: https://joshclose.github.io/CsvHelper/

 The `PersonDetails` and `SpouseDetails` objects were written to be as simple as possible for versatility purposes.
 The details of each are as follows.